annaguo-bios/flexCausal/README.md

 est <- ADMGtmle(a=c(1,0),
                 data=data_example_a,
                 graph = graph_a,
+                treatment='A', outcome='Y',
                 ratio.method.M = "dnorm")
 ```

 ## 4.3 The Onestep estimator

 To construct the Onestep estimator, the `ADMGtmle()` function estimates
-all the sequential regressions and the density ratios discussed above.
+all the sequential regressions and density ratios discussed above.
+These
-These nuisance estimates are then used to construct an EIF estimate as
+nuisance estimates are then used to construct an EIF estimate as well as
-well as the EIF-based Onestep estimator for the target parameter.
-The
+the EIF-based Onestep estimator for the target parameter.
+The EIF
-EIF estimate is further used to construct the confidence interval for
+estimate is further used to construct the confidence interval for the
-the Onestep estimator.
+Onestep estimator.

 The function `ADMGtmle()` provides Onestep estimator by default.